launchdarkly/electron-client-sdk/README.md

 ## Learn more

-Check out our [documentation](https://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
+Read our [documentation](https://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
 You can also head straight to the [complete reference guide for this SDK](https://docs.launchdarkly.com/docs/electron-sdk-reference).
 Additionally, the authoritative full description of all properties, types, and methods is the [online TypeScript documentation](https://launchdarkly.github.io/electron-client-sdk/).
 If you are not using TypeScript, then the types are only for your information and are not enforced, although the properties and methods are still the same as described in the documentation.

 For an example of using the SDK in a simple Electron application, see [`hello-electron`](https://github.com/launchdarkly/hello-electron).